iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > The app keeps crashing while I'm trying to answer the Sophie Triage questions.
 So frustrating<br> :date: __2021-01-14 19:07:37__

 > It won't let you create an account.<br> :date: __2021-01-11 05:22:53__

-> I can not create an account bc everytime i enter my email it clears out all my info and goes back to being blank.
-Will change 1 star if i can be able to get this fixed.<br> :date: __2021-01-09 22:53:18__

-> They will charge you even if you show up to your appointment on time but their crappy app fails to connect.
-Even if you call tech support during the period of your appointment.
-Very dissapointed, recommend going elsewhere.<br> :date: __2021-01-09 20:38:46__

-> Can not for the life of me get the app to update and connect properly!!!!
-I'm incredibly frustrated with this as I have an upcoming appointment!<br> :date: __2021-01-06 18:08:45__

-> So hard to use!
-Gave up after not being able to do anything while it errored out repeatedly.<br> :date: __2021-01-06 18:07:54__

-> Why can't you edit an existing account to add insurance info?
-I've used other telemed apps & this one is a bit of a hassle unless u want to call customer svc which is annoying.<br> :date: __2021-01-03 02:01:52__